 - Graduate students and students from other universities must first register as “Independent Undergraduates” to be able to register for these courses.
 If admitted to the program, you will be prompted to complete this step after your have received your admission letter.

-- You are responsible for applying for any visas you might need to study in Spain.
+- You are responsible for applying and paying for any visas you might need to study in Spain.

 - All information on this website is subject to change without notice.

 - The program is subject to a minimum enrollment of 14 students to take place; can accommodate a total of 20 students and it may be cancelled at any time and for any reason.